 Spirit and the word >> Spirit of revelation >>

-this world is by revelation of the Spirit.
-Apart from a revelation of Jesus
+the world is by revelation of the Spirit, for believing a set of facts never

 we must receive a revelation of His truth before we can accomplish anything